dw5/ffenmass/README.md

 ## Contributing
-Pull requests are welcome.Open an issue first to discuss what you would like to change.
+Open an issue first to discuss what you would like to change.

 ## License